wpwham/currency-switcher-woocommerce/readme.txt

 == Changelog ==

 = 2.12.2 - 2020-08-07 =
 * FIX: issue where changing back to default locale does not also switch back to default currency.
-(When using " Currency Languages (Locales)" feature).
+(When using "Currency Languages (Locales)" feature).
 * FIX: PHP notice.
 * UPDATE: display our settings in WC status report.